carbon-design-system/design-system-website/src/content/guidelines/accessibility/keyboard.md

 Communicate to screen reader users the different areas of the screen and what they do with landmarks and by using appropriate HTML5 labels.
 Screen reader users can then quickly jump to any area they want.

 [IBM Checkpoint 1.3.1 Info and Relationships](https://www.ibm.com/able/guidelines/ci162/info_and_relationships.html)

-## Color accessibility
-Please refer to our [usage](/style/colors/usage) section on the Colors page to learn more about color contrast ratios.
-You can also use this [color contrast](https://marijohannessen.github.io/color-contrast-checker/) tool to ensure your ratios pass WCAG AA standards.